Chart Color Schemes

 Infrastructure

-Kurnell has very high levels of nearby infrastructure activity, ranking in the top 10% nationally
+Kurnell has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified seven projects that could affect the region.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified seven projects that may impact the area.
 Notable projects include Bidhiinja Beach, Kurnell Visitor Centre Reconstruction, Bidhiinja Beach - Kurnell Peninsula Development, and Kurnell Battery Energy Storage System.
-The following list outlines those most relevant:.
+The following list details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.